hssmalo/steampunkfantasy/rules.md

 In some cases some equipment reqiuers an elite and the cost is typically for one weapon and only one elite in the unit base gets that weapon.
 However, as long as you have more elites left in the unit base, you may pay the price multiple times to equip as many as you like with elite weapons.

-Unit base weapons:
+Shared weapons:
-Unless other wise stated, if a unit is given a unit base weapon, the unit may fire the unit base weapon a single time, OR fire its normal weapon.
-When firing the base weapon, apply to-hit modifiers of the best model in the unit.
-A unit base weapon requiers at least 2 alive models to be used.
-Regardless which weapon you fired, threat any weapon as unloaded after firing with either a unit-base weapon or the standar weapons of the models in the unit.
+Unless other wise stated, if a unit is given a shared weapon, the unit may fire the shared weapon a single time, OR fire its normal weapon.
+When firing the shared weapon, apply to-hit modifiers of the best model in the unit.
+Regardless which weapon you fired, threat any weapon as unloaded after firing with either a shared weapon or the standar weapons of the models in the unit.

 The requirements and cost of both model replacements and extra equipment should be clearly stated in the army list.

-If not a unit base weapon, but the weapon requires a unit, the cost is for upgrading all models in the unit with given upgrade.
-If it is a model, the cost is for upgrading ONE model.
-Typically requiers the model to be elite.

 *Huge* units\